-Choosing the right technology partner for your contact centre
+Choosing the right contact centre technology partner for your business

 These things changed my life!

 We were at around 10kms mark of the Bentonville Half Marathon when I got into a conversation with a fellow runner about footwear.

 He was wearing a newer rocker style shoes which have rounded soles.

 I heard mixed reviews about those, I said.

 Well, my knees were so bad before, I basically couldn’t run any more.

 I started running with these and now I dont have any pain, he said trotting along at a good pace.